 How long does it take to build a padel court?

 A typical padel court project runs 3 to 6 months from initial planning to opening day.
-The biggest variable is permitting, which can range from 4 weeks in straightforward jurisdictions to several months in coastal or highly regulated markets.
+The biggest variable is shipping, which can vary from a few weeks to several months based on the lead time of the manufacturer you choose and domestic and international timelines.
 Court installation itself takes 5 to 7 days once the foundation is ready and materials are on-site.

 Do you need a concrete foundation for a padel court?